You Rock My World: Composition

-"You Rock My World" is credited as being an uptempo post-disco and R&B song with vocal harmonies.
+"You Rock My World" is credited as being an uptempo post-disco, R&B, and pop song with vocal harmonies.
 The song is played in the time signature of common time in the key E minor, with Jackson's vocal range spanning from the tonal nodes of D_{3} to G_{5}.
 "You Rock My World" has a moderate tempo of 95 beats per minute.
 The chord progression in the song is Em7–Am7–D–Em7.
 The song's composition has been compared to Jackson's previous material with Quincy Jones from the late 1970s and 1980s as well as the disco-theme from Jackson's 1979 single "Don't Stop 'Til You Get Enough".
 Chris Tucker voices the vocal introduction of the song, while all the instruments heard on the track were played by Jackson and Rodney Jerkins.
-Lyrically, the song's lyrics are about being in love, as well as the effect that it can have, as evident in the opening line: "My life will never be the same, 'cause, girl, you came and changed the way I walk, the way I talk; I cannot explain".
+Lyrically, the song is about being in love, as well as the effect that it can have, as evident in the opening line: "My life, will never be the same, 'cause girl you came and changed, the way I walk, the way I talk; I cannot explain".

 Critical reception

+"You Rock My World" received mixed reviews upon release.
 Praise was mainly directed at the song's composition, while dissatisfaction towards the song was expressed by critics because they felt that the track was not Jackson's best material.
 Stephen Thomas Erlewine of AllMusic listed "You Rock My World" as being a highlight for the Invincible album.
 Reviewer Andrew Hamilton, also of AllMusic, stated that, "If anybody other than Michael Jackson had released 'You Rock My World' with the tons of publicity and promotion it was accorded, it would have slam dunked the charts and been a multiple award winner.
 It sold well and got play everywhere, but too many critics panned the song and the album it came from as not being good enough for an artist on Jackson's level."
 Hamilton commented that people should "give Michael credit" because he was able to maintain a respectable career as a recording artist over the years of his later career.

 James Hunter of Rolling Stone praised the song's vocal rhythms as being "finely sculpted" and "exquisite".
 He noted that the song shows similarities to Jackson's previous material with Quincy Jones.
 Mark Beaumont, a writer for NME, described the song as being a "disco classic".
 Catherine Halaby of Yale Daily News stated that the song "showcases the best of 'classic Michael'", and described the song as being "funky, catchy, upbeat, not too creepy".
 "You Rock My World" was nominated for a Grammy Award for Best Male Pop Vocal Performance at the 44th Grammy Awards, but it lost the award to James Taylor's "Don't Let Me Be Lonely Tonight".
-It was Jackson's first Grammy nomination since 1997, for his single "Earth Song", and his first nomination in that category since 1995.